Our Newest Items

 LESLIE'S WEDGWOOD BLOG GATEWAY - Latest Wedgwood News & Current Events

 If you subscribe to the blogposts, you will be notified automatically when new posts are made.
 You can send us messages through our Contact Us tool here on the website, but you can also easily make comments to our posts on the blog.
 We'd love to hear from you with news, questions, additions to your collections or just a friendly 'hello'.
+We've begun a Facebook page for Alexis Antiques, check it out Alexis Antiques will find us.

 For new collectors here is a quick look at some Glossary Terms which will help you use our site and make more informed purchase decisions.
 Click on the image to make it legible.